-Utilizing the operating pro forma prepared by the Developer we evaluated the need for assistance for the proposed North Project by comparing the potential return, both with and without assistance.
-The Developer provided a 10-year operating pro forma for the mixed-use apartment and commercial property, which included all operating revenue and expense assumptions for the development, along with the appropriate inflation assumptions.
-The Developer's pro forma included TIF, so we prepared an alternate pro forma without TIF to illustrate the potential return to the project without the requested assistance.
+Utilizing the operating pro forma prepared by the Developer we evaluated the need for assistance for the proposed four-story project by comparing the potential return with and without assistance.
+The Developer provided a 10-year operating pro forma for the mixed-use hotel, apartment and commercial property, which included all operating revenue and expense assumptions for the development, along with the appropriate inflation assumptions.
+The Developer's pro forma included TIF or TDD projections, so we prepared an alternate pro forma without TIF or TDD to illustrate the potential return to the project without the requested assistance.

 To demonstrate the potential return available to the Developer, an internal rate of return (IRR) calculation was performed.
 In order to complete an IRR analysis, a hypothetical sale of the asset is assumed in the tenth year of the proforma by estimating the fair market value of the property.
 The fair market value of the asset is estimated based on the net income in the tenth year and an estimated capitalization rate.
-The Developer utilized a 7.0% capitalization rate, which is a reasonable assumptions based on current trends.
+The Developer utilized a 7.0% capitalization rate for the apartment portion of the project, a 7.5% capitalization rate for the commercial portion, and a 9.5% capitalization rate for the hotel portion.
+These are reasonable assumptions based on current trends.